lenskit/lkpy/docs/guide/documenting.rst

 +------------+-------------------------------------------------------------------------------+

-If you use a top-N implementation other than the default :py:class:`~lenskit.algorithms.basic.TopN`, or reconfigure its candidate selector, also clearly document that.
+If you use a top-N implementation other than the default :py:class:`~lenskit.basic.TopNRanker`, or reconfigure its candidate selector, also clearly document that.

 Reporting Experimental Setup